verement/lmdb-simple/README.md

   [LMDB]: https://symas.com/lightning-memory-mapped-database/

 LMDB is a high-performance [ACID][]-compliant no-maintenance read-optimized key-value store.
-Any Haskell value with a [`Serialise`][Serialise] instance can be stored in an LMDB database, or used as a key to index one.
+Any Haskell type with a [`Serialise`][Serialise] instance can be stored in an LMDB database, or used as a key to index one.

   [ACID]: https://en.wikipedia.org/wiki/ACID
   [Serialise]: https://hackage.haskell.org/package/serialise/docs/Codec-Serialise-Tutorial.html#g:3